Freedom Party of Austria: Coalition government (2017–2019)

 In the 2017 Austrian legislative election, the FPÖ obtained 26% of votes, increased its seats by eleven seats to 51 seats, achieving its best result since the 1999 election.
 It was leading every other party until Sebastian Kurz became the leader of the ÖVP, and polling still predicted it would reach second place.
 Despite the FPÖ's decline in support during the election campaign, it still achieved an ideological victory as Austria's governing parties, particularly the ÖVP under Kurz but also the SPÖ, shifted noticeably to the right, adopting much of the FPÖ's policies.

 The FPÖ entered coalition talks with the ÖVP, and in December 2017, they reached an agreement and created a coalition government.
 The FPÖ gained control over six ministries, including defense, the interior, and foreign affairs.

+During the ÖVP-FPÖ coalition, the BVT intelligence agency was raided, an event that led to significant political fallout and allegations of FPÖ involvement.

 Ibiza affair (May 2019)

 In mid-May 2019, secretly made footage was released, apparently showing Strache soliciting funds for the party from a purported Russian national.
 In the video, Strache also suggests his intention to censor the Austrian media in a way that would favor the FPÖ, citing the media landscape of Orban's Hungary.

 The footage led to the collapse of the coalition with the ÖVP on 20 May 2019.